mscrnt/TextAdventure/data/docs/Worlds_References.md

 - **description**: What the item is or does.
 - **type**: Category of the item (e.g., "Weapon", "Food").
 - **collectable**: Boolean indicating if the item can be collected.
+- **interactions**: An array of interactions available with the item, such as using it or combining it with another item.
 - **quantity**: How many of this item are available.

 ## Adding Containers